Don't Follow the Leader

 Leaders: For Study, not Deification

-From their inability to reproduce the Plague of Lice and from their silence regarding all subsequent plagues, we realize God's primary lesson is, as He said, "There is none like Me in all the land".
-God wished to educate the Egyptians away from idolatry and astrology.
+From their inability to reproduce the plague of lice and from their silence regarding all subsequent plagues, we realize God's primary lesson is, as He said, “There is none like Me in all the land (Exod.
+9:14).”
+God wished to educate the Egyptians away from idolatry, magic and astrology.
+They are all false.
 And He did so by showing His exclusive reign over the universe and all of its laws.

 Although in a much higher social status than Moses, the astrologers realized their lowly state.
 It matters none that they were in positions of power, and that Moses and his people were slaves.